Procurement and Payables Policy

 Purpose

-This policy seeks to ensure the prudent expenditure of funds and requires all who authorize such expenditures on behalf of the University of Dayton to exercise good judgment in accordance with the mission and values of the University.
+This policy seeks to provide guidance on the prudent expenditure of funds and requires all who authorize such expenditures on behalf of the University of Dayton to exercise good judgment in accordance with the mission and values of the University.

 Scope

-This policy applies to all members of the University of Dayton community and its affiliates, including but not limited to faculty, staff, students, visiting scholars, visiting researchers, consultants, volunteers and other individuals who work for or visit the University.
+This policy applies to all members of the University of Dayton community and its affiliates, including but not limited to faculty, staff, students, visitors, volunteers and all other individuals who incur expenses on behalf of or to be reimbursed by the University.

 Policy History